vian0nguyen/random-thoughts-you-can-do-just-well-without/monsters inc/season overview.md

 Stacy, the front desk secretary to floor operations whose worked at Monsters Inc for 5 years longer than Celia struggles to hold her feelings in about this sudden promotion.

 ## Episode Two: Home life
 Top scarer Monster comes home to their traditional home after a long, uncomfortable day of retraining, and restructuring.
+Only to be greeted by their over-eager scarer-in-training child, Clementine causing Monster to really face their feelings of inadequecy.

-ep ideas -
+## ep ideas -
 * ppl that leave Monsters Inc for other energy companies that still rely on scarer energy
   * PROBLEM: workplace tension with changing dynamics that forces monsters with big egos
   * RESOLUTION: